SEO for Bloggers: A Beginner’s Guide to Meta Tags

 Why are Meta Tags Important for SEO?

-It’s important for bloggers to optimize meta tags in their posts because they affect how your site or page appears in search engine results.
+Bloggers need to optimize meta tags in their posts because they affect how your site or page appears in search engine results.
 They can influence searchers’ decisions to click through to your page and the resulting engagement and traffic (or lack thereof) will impact your rankings.

 Title tags are arguably the most important of the ones we’re covering in this post because the title is the first impression of your page – both for search engines and potential readers.
 According to Moz, it’s the second most important on-page factor for SEO.
 The only on-page factor more important?
 The content itself.